nautobot/nautobot-app-circuit-maintenance/README.md

 }
 ```

+- The `source_header` setting is used to optionally specify a particular email header to use to identify the source of a particular notification and assign it to the appropriate provider.
+If unset, `From` will be used, but if your emails are not received directly from the provider but instead pass through a mailing list or alias, you might need to set this to a different value such as `X-Original-From` instead.

 ## Usage

-All the plugin configuration is done via UI, under the **Plugins** tab, in the **Circuit Maintenance** sections.

 ### 1. Define source emails per Provider

-Each Circuit **Provider**, that we would like to track via the Circuit Maintenance plugin, requires at least one email address under the `Custom Fields` -> `Emails for Circuit Maintenance plugin` section.
+In the Nautobot UI, under **Circuits -> Providers**, for each Provider that we would like to track via the Circuit Maintenance plugin, we must configure at least one email source address (or a comma-separated list of addresses) in the **`Custom Fields -> Emails for Circuit Maintenance plugin** field.

-These are the source email addresses that the plugin will check and use to classify each notification for each specific provider.
+These are the source email addresses that the plugin will detect and will use to classify each notification for each specific provider.

 ### 2. Configure Notification Sources

 Notification Sources are defined in two steps:

-#### 2.1 Define Notification Sources in `configuration.py`
+#### 2.1 Define Notification Sources in `nautobot_config.py`

-In the `PLUGINS_CONFIG`, under the `nautobot_circuit_maintenance` key, we should define the Notification Sources that will be able later in the UI, where you will be able to **validate** if the authentication credentials provided are working fine or not.
+In `nautobot_config.py`, in the `PLUGINS_CONFIG`, under the `nautobot_circuit_maintenance` key, we should define the Notification Sources that will be able later in the UI, where you will be able to **validate** if the authentication credentials provided are working fine or not.

 There are two mandatory attributes (other keys are dependent on the integration type, and will be documented below):